jkehres/memcached-elasticache/README.md

 The number of milliseconds between attempts to discover changes to the cluster - added/removed nodes.
 When auto-discovery is disabled, no polling occurs and this value is ignored.
 Defaults to `60000` (i.e. one minute).

+#### `autoDiscoverOverridesRemove`

+A flag indicating whether a dead node removed via the `remove` config option can be re-added by auto-discovery.
+When auto-discovery is disabled, this value is ignored.
+Defaults to `false`.

 ## API

 Same as [`memcached`](https://github.com/3rd-Eden/memcached) module - except private methods are not exposed.